Crisis in Venezuela

-An ongoing socioeconomic and political crisis began in Venezuela during the presidency of Hugo Chávez and has worsened during the presidency of successor Nicolás Maduro.
-It has been marked by hyperinflation, escalating starvation, disease, crime, and mortality rates, resulting in massive emigration.
+An ongoing socioeconomic and political crisis began in Venezuela during the presidencies of Hugo Chávez, Nicolás Maduro and Delcy Rodríguez.
+It has been marked by hyperinflation, starvation, disease, crime, and mortality rates, resulting in massive emigration.
+Food shortages and hyperinflation have ended, but inflation remains high.
+It is the worst economic crisis in Venezuela's history and considered by some sources as more severe than the Great Depression in the United States, the 1985–1994 Brazilian economic crisis, or the 2008–2009 hyperinflation in Zimbabwe.
+In 2019, the Institute of International Finance called it the single largest economic collapse outside of war in 45 years.
+Writers have compared aspects, such as unemployment and GDP contraction, to Bosnia and Herzegovina after the 1992–95 Bosnian War, and those in Russia, Cuba and Albania following the Revolutions of 1989.

-It is the worst economic crisis in Venezuela's history, and the worst facing a country in peacetime since the mid-20th century.
-The crisis is often considered more severe than the Great Depression in the United States, the 1985–1994 Brazilian economic crisis, or the 2008–2009 hyperinflation in Zimbabwe.
-Writers have compared aspects, such as unemployment and GDP contraction, to that of Bosnia and Herzegovina after the 1992–95 Bosnian War, and those in Russia, Cuba and Albania following the Revolutions of 1989.
+In 2010, Chávez declared an "economic war" due to increasing shortages in Venezuela.
+The crisis intensified under the Maduro government, growing more severe as a result of low oil prices, and a drop in oil production from lack of maintenance and investment.
+In 2016, the opposition-led National Assembly declared a "health humanitarian crisis."
+The government failed to cut spending in the face of falling oil revenues, denying the existence of a crisis, and violently repressed opposition.
+Extrajudicial killings by the government became common, with the UN reporting 5,287 killings by the Special Action Forces in 2017, with another 1,569 killings in the first half of 2019, stating some were "a reprisal for participation in anti-government demonstrations."

-In June 2010, Chávez declared an "economic war" due to increasing shortages in Venezuela.
-The crisis intensified under the Maduro government, growing more severe as a result of low oil prices in 2015, and a drop in oil production from lack of maintenance and investment.
-In January 2016, the opposition-led National Assembly declared a "health humanitarian crisis".
-The government failed to cut spending in the face of falling oil revenues, denied the existence of a crisis, and violently repressed opposition.
-Extrajudicial killings by the government became common, with the UN reporting 5,287 killings by the Special Action Forces in 2017, with at least another 1,569 killings in the first six months of 2019, stating some killings were "done as a reprisal for [the victims'] participation in anti-government demonstrations."
-Political corruption, chronic shortages of food and medicine, closure of businesses, unemployment, deterioration of productivity, authoritarianism, human rights violations, gross economic mismanagement and high dependence on oil have contributed to the crisis.
+The European Union, the Lima Group, the US and other countries have applied sanctions against officials and members of the military and security forces, as a response to human rights abuses, degradation of the rule of law, and corruption.
+In 2017, the US extended its sanctions.
+These blocked oil exports, paralyzed the Venezuelan economy, froze Venezuelan financial assets and blocked the country's access to international payments systems.
+According to a 2019 report by Mark Weisbrot and Jeffrey Sachs, sanctions caused Venezuela a loss of $38 billion between 2016-19, prevented the government from resolving the crisis using fiscal and monetary policy changes, and in combination with preexisting negative trends resulted in an estimated 40,000 excess deaths between 2017-18.
+The report's methodology and conclusions were criticized by other economists.

-The European Union, the Lima Group, the US and other countries have applied sanctions against government officials and members of the military and security forces as a response to human rights abuses, the degradation in the rule of law, and corruption.
-The US extended its sanctions to the petroleum sector.
-Supporters of Chávez and Maduro said the problems result from an "economic war" on Venezuela, falling oil prices, international sanctions, and the business elite, while critics of the government say the cause is economic mismanagement and corruption.
-Most observers cite anti-democratic governance, corruption, and mismanagement of the economy as causes.
+Supporters of Chávez and Maduro said the problems result from an "economic war" on Venezuela falling oil prices, international sanctions, and the business elite.
+Most observers cite anti-democratic governance, political corruption, authoritarianism, human rights violations, high dependence on oil, and gross mismanagement of the economy as causes.
 Others attribute the crisis to the "socialist", "populist", or "hyper-populist" nature of the government's policies, and the use of these to maintain political power.
-National and international analysts and economists stated the crisis is not the result of a conflict, natural disaster, or sanctions, but the consequences of populist policies and corrupt practices that began under the Chávez administration's Bolivarian Revolution and continued under Maduro.